13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 13) COGS includes shipping and handling costs in some accounting methods

 The treatment of shipping costs in COGS varies based on the specific accounting method used.
-Inbound shipping costs—those paid to transport materials to your production facility—are typically included in COGS calculations.
+Inbound shipping costs, those paid to transport materials or products to your production facility or warehouse, are typically included in COGS calculations.

 This accounting decision significantly impacts gross margin calculations and influences pricing strategies.
 Marketers should understand this distinction when analyzing product profitability and setting competitive prices.